-HARRISBURG, Pa. — Gov. Tom Wolf has vetoed a bill that would have allowed restaurants and other businesses to return to full capacity despite the continued COVID-19 pandemic.
+HARRISBURG, Pa. — Just days after Gov. Tom Wolf vetoed a bill that would have allowed restaurants and other businesses to return to full capacity despite the continued COVID-19 pandemic, the State House failed to override it.

 The bill, known as HB 2513, was passed in the State House of Representatives on Sept.
 23. Under that bill, restaurants, bars, clubs and banquet halls could return to full capacity under each business' discretion.